-I applied online and the process took 1+ week – interviewed at Cavalry Portfolio Services in October 2012.
+I applied online.
+The process took 1+ week – interviewed at Cavalry Portfolio Services (Phoenix, AZ) in October 2012.

-Interview Question – Nothing out of the ordinary - just verbally affirming what was already on my resume.
-View Answer
+- Nothing out of the ordinary - just verbally affirming what was already on my resume.
+1 Answer

-I applied online and the process took 1 week – interviewed at Cavalry Portfolio Services.
+I applied online.
+The process took a week – interviewed at Cavalry Portfolio Services (Valhalla, NY).